vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 be a distribution over an unbounded number of lexical items.**

-One option for defining infinite-dimensional priors over parameters is the Dirichlet Process (DP).
-This process defines a prior on parameters for a multinomial distribution with an infinite number of (mostly unused) possible outcomes.
+One option for defining infinite-dimensional priors over parameters is the Dirichlet Process (DP).**probably more accurate to say "defining a prior over infinite-dimensional parameters** This process defines a prior on parameters for a multinomial distribution with an infinite number of (mostly unused) possible outcomes.
 The DP is a stochastic process defining a distributions over distributions.
-That is, each draw from a DP is is itself a probability distribution.
-The Dirichlet Process is the best known example of a *non-parametric distribution*.
-The term *non-parametric* refers to statistical models whose size or complexity can grow with the data, rather than being specified in advance.
+That is, each draw from a DP is is itself a probability distribution.**Just like a dirichlet distribution, but infinite** The Dirichlet Process is the best known example of a *non-parametric distribution*.
+The term *non-parametric* refers to statistical models whose size or complexity can grow with the data, rather than being specified in advance.**you should probably define "non-parametric" the first time you use it**

 ## Formal Description of the Dirichlet Process

 #### Dirichlet Distribution

 Recall that a standard probability distribution used over the (K-1)-dimensional simplex is the Dirichlet distribution, defined as follows.

 $$p\left(\theta_{1},\ldots ,\theta_{K};\alpha _{1},\ldots ,\alpha _{K}\right)= \frac{1}{B(\vec{\alpha})}\prod _{i=1}^{K}\theta_{i}^{\alpha _{i}-1}$$

-In order to understand the definition of the DP as an infinite-dimentional prior, it is important to note that the Dirichlet distribution satisfies conditions for the chain rule, which can be used to increase the dimentionality of a Dirichlet distribution.
+In order to understand the definition of the DP as an infinite-dimentional prior, it is important to note that the Dirichlet distribution satisfies conditions for the chain rule, which can be used to increase the dimentionality of a Dirichlet distribution.**I wouldn't call this the chain rule, as we discussed**

-Repeatedly splitting a Dirichlet distributions into components based on the chain rule gives the following, where K is the number of components.
+Repeatedly splitting a Dirichlet distributions into components based on the chain rule gives the following, where K is the number of components.**It is not clear to me what this sentence means**

 $$p^{(K)} \sim \mathrm{Dirichlet}(\frac{\alpha}{K},\ldots,\frac{\alpha}{K})$$